stphivos/fnval/README.md

 ## How it works
 It accepts as input a concise configuration file in yaml with an application's users, urls and authentication settings.
-It acts as every user listed in the configuration and attempts to access every url with all defined http methods and prints the actual and expected result.
+It acts on behalf of every user listed in the configuration and attempts to access every url with all defined http methods, and prints the actual and expected result.

 ## Example
-There is an app called "Playlists" and allows users to manage and share their music playlists with other users.
+Assuming there is an app called "Playlists" and allows users to manage and share their music playlists with other users.
 To create a playlist or view someone else's playlist, a user must be authenticated.
 But, only the person who created a playlist can edit or delete it.

 Based on the requirements above we can design the following endpoints: